link0/bunq/README.md

 Before you copy/paste this code besure you've a api key to use.
 When developing and testing the api you probably don't  want to use the api key for production.
 Instead you want to use a developer api key.
-A developer api key can be obtained by asking the support desk from Bunq itself (using the Bunq app).
+A developer api key can be obtained by asking the support desk from bunq itself (using the Bunq app).
 Once you've got that api key you can fill it in into the `$apiKey` variable.

 The function `registerInstallationAndDeviceServer()` is only supposed to be called only once.
 After the first call you can comment this rule away.